tlightk/clay-solo-mvp/README.md

 * Adjust styling to make the app mobile-friendly

 ## Contributing
 Pull requests are welcome and highly encouraged!
-Feel free to DM me anytime if you have questions/comments/suggestions.
+Feel free to contact me anytime if you have any questions/comments/suggestions!